Tests

 Note: A better way to clearly signal that negative inputs are invalid would be to change the function to accept Nat instead of Int.
 There are, however, cases where this is not as easy as for the case of fibonacci, so we accept Int as input to illustrate how to use exceptions in the test library.

-We can easy add a test for the case where n is zero as follows:
+We can easy add a check statement for the case where n is zero as follows:

 }